 In Downtown Roanoke…

 Hop on the Roanoke River Greenway, a paved path that parallels the Roanoke River.
 Walk, jog, or bike the greenway at your leisure.
-Perhaps bike your way with a Zagster Bike available for rent at various points.
 Be sure to visit Black Dog Salvage, our very own “as seen on TV” destination thanks to the hit television show “Salvage Dawgs.”

 Cheers & Attractions